D-aniyal/D-aniyal/README.md

 - 👀 I’m interested in Java programmibng
 - 🌱 I’m currently learning  Data Science
 - 💞️ I’m looking to collaborate on  Girlscript Summer of code
-- 📫 How to reach me ...
+- 📫 How to reach me
+reach me at z3puo6jn@duck.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...